chris-t-fernando/ec2-schedule-start/ec2-schedule-start/README.md

+# Deprecated and no longer maintained

+I folded this logic in to my EC2 idle project, so now there is a single project that handles scheduled EC2 power on as well as shutting down idle EC2 resources

 # ec2-schedule-start

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.